The iPhone 15 is ‘Pro’ enough for you

 My edited versions are located here.

 The iPhone 15 didn’t get ProRAW, but it did get a similar feature in concept, the ‘HEIF/JPEG MAX’ toggle.
-It doesn’t produce RAW images, but it gives you a choice that ultimately boils down to, do you want a better photo or not?
+It doesn’t produce RAW images, but it gives you a choice that ultimately boils down to; do you want a better photo or not?
 It’s a smart move that will help people fall in love with the new iPhone camera system regardless of whether they’re getting the Pro or the standard phone.
 Sure, it’s not as editable as ProRAW, but it’s all about how it triggers a user to put in a little extra effort to get the maximum potential from their product.
 Even if the end photo looks the same, it leads to a rewarding feeling.
 I know it happens to me.

 Pro enough